PRBioimages/Singlecell-protein-subcellular-location/README.md

 # Singlecell-protein-subcellular-location
 This is a deep learning-based protein subcellular localization pipline for predicting protein subcellular locations on single cells in immunofluorescence images.
+The publication about this source code is 'Automatic recognition of protein subcellular location patterns in single cells from immunofluorescence images based on deep learning'
 ## 1 part1 preprocessing
 Kaggle training set can be accessed by [link](https://www.kaggle.com/competitions/hpa-single-cell-image-classification/data?select=train).
 Run the code in this folder setp by step to obtain the IF data in the HPA database and obtain the index file (*.csv*) of the data, all data are stored in the folder **HPA_data**, and all processed index files are stored in the folder **data_csv**.
 ## 2 part2 MIL